 If you’re related to the Dershem family or any of the other names included below, you may find this interesting.
 If you’re not related, then the rest of this will be worse than boring, so be forewarned!

 I was able to puzzle out the first photo, below, because I instantly recognized my mother’s father, Richard Ivan Miller, back row, second from right.
 I don’t recall that I had ever seen a photo of my Dershem ancestors, but I surmised that the woman sitting before my grandfather is my grandmother, Ella May (Dershem) Miller, although I had only ever seen a couple of pictures of them both taken much later in life.
 (I had also never seen them in person; both of my mother’s parents died when she was a teenager.)
 The next guess, since this is almost assuredly a family photo, was that it is a portrait of Ella May with her parents, siblings, their spouses, and children.
-Using the family history from my mother, I began attaching names.
+Using the family history from my mother, I began attaching names to substantiate that theory.

 Richard Ivan Miller’s father, Dan Miller (not in the photo), is written about in Kate Gardner’s 1884 diary, found elsewhere at this web site.
 And for a haunting look at this subject from my father’s side of the family, see my article Mary Jane, Mary Jane.

 I began with the premise that the photo below of the five couples with no names is older.
 This is another one that Georgia sent me at a different time.
 I guessed at first that it is maybe 10-15 years older, some time in the 1890s up to early 1900s.
 I say this mainly because of their clothes.